NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 1.md

 "Who are you, then?" they asked.
 "We need to give an answer to those who sent us.
 What can you tell us about yourself?"

 ###### 23
-He said, "I am a <b class="quote">voice of one crying out in the wilderness: Make straight the way of the Lord**--just as Isaiah the prophet said."
+He said, "**I am a voice of one crying out in the wilderness: Make straight the way of the Lord**--just as Isaiah the prophet said."

 ###### 24
 Now they had been sent from the Pharisees.